-Compared to localized forms of corrosion such as pitting or crevice formation, 'general' corrosion or general etching involves larger or more general areas of the base metal which interact with the environment via oxidation.
+Compared to 'localized' forms of corrosion such as pitting or crevice formation, 'general' corrosion or etching involves larger areas of the base metal which interact with the environment via oxidation.
 A classic corrosion example is the rusting of iron alloys.
-Industrial use of the term 'Corrosion Rate' refers to the rate of etching or recession into the base metal as a result of corrosive oxidation reactions occurring with the base metal producing metal oxides and hydroxide precipitates on the surface.
-For corroding metals, such as the low alloy steels, the oxide-hydroxide products that form on the surface are frail and structurally unorganized.
-These products will often spall, erode, solvate or wash away under ambient conditions.
+Common use of the term 'Corrosion Rate' often refers to the rate of etching or recession into the base metal as a result of corrosive oxidation reactions which leaves a crater or recessed area loosely filled with frail oxidation fragments.
+For corroding metals, such as the low alloy steels, these oxide-hydroxide remnants are structurally unorganized as they quickly disintegrate and wear or wash away under ambient conditions.
 They provide no corrosion protection to the base metal.
+A similar situation applies to the aluminum alloys.
+Even though the aluminum alloys develop a passive layer, it is weak and easily breached providing little corrosion protection in most applications.

-However, for strongly passivating metals, such as the candidates under study here, the oxidation products rapidly evolve into structurally organized, semi-crystalline oxide layers which provide an astounding level of protection toward destructive oxidation.
-In these cases, the base metal recession depth or inward volume that is generated becomes occupied with protective oxide, preventing further exposure of the metal surface.
-With this understanding, the terms 'corrosion rate' and 'recession rate' may sometimes be used interchangeably for metals protected by passivation.
-Even though the three noble metals under study here did not undergo destructive corrosion, the base metal did recede inward a little while protective oxide growth filled the receded volume thereby preempting sustained corrosive reactions to the metal.
-In short, recession rates for these metals are due to growth of the protective oxide layer rather than corrosive degradation of the base metal.
-All metals evaluated thus far, including Elgiloy, have indicated very strong anti-corrosion properties in both of the solutions evaluated.
+On the other hand, strongly passivating metals such as the noble candidates under study here rapidly form oxidation products that grow and evolve into structurally organized, semi-crystalline oxide layers which provide an astounding level of protection against further oxidation.
+In these cases, the base metal recession depth or inward volume becomes occupied with protective oxide.
+With this understanding, the terms 'corrosion rate' and 'recession rate' may sometimes be used interchangeably for metals protected by these types of self-propagated passivation layers.
+Even though the noble metals under study here did not undergo destructive corrosion, the base metal did recede inward as a protective oxide filled the recession volume thereby preempting sustained corrosive reactions to the metal.
+In short, recession rates for these metals are due exclusively to growth of the protective oxide layer rather than corrosive degradation of the base metal.
+Again, all metals evaluated thus far, including Inconel X750, have indicated very strong anti-corrosion properties in both of the solutions evaluated.

-In terms of base metal recession rates, all of these metal candidates appeared to be at least one order of magnitude higher than the 'Outstanding' rating for general corrosion which is the noblest rating recognized in the corrosion industry (i.e., Elgiloy and the other three metals exhibited very low recession rates).
+In terms of recession rate, X750, as well as all the other previously qualified candidates, appear to be at least one order of magnitude higher than the 'Outstanding' rating for general and localized corrosion which is the noblest rating recognized in the corrosion industry.
+All of these metals exhibited very low recession depths as spontaneous growth of their respective passive oxide layers rapidly became dominant.
 Overall, these findings are in good agreement with publish Galvanic Series in seawater as mentioned earlier.
 Indeed, the corrosion-resistance properties for all of these metals was comparable to that of silver.
-The oxide layer associated with the titanium alloy appeared form more rapidly and exhibit greater tenacity than the passive layers on the two nickel-chromium alloys, while Elgiloy appeared to perform better that the nickel alloys but not quite as good as the titanium candidate.
-It should be recognized that, in its unprotected/nonpassivated form, the galvanic activity of Titanium is almost identical to that of nonpassivated aluminum.
-Indeed, the superior nobility of the Titanium alloys is due exclusively to the extraordinary protective passive layer that forms on their surfaces.
-There is no other passivating metal readily available which produces a protective oxide layer as resilient and rapidly self-repairing as the TiO2 layer on the titanium alloys.
+The robustness, tenacity and protective nature of the passive layers associated with Inconel X750 resembled those of the previously investigated two nickel-chromium alloys, Inconel 625 and Hastelloy C276.
+The Titanium alloys indicated the best properties of all the candidate evaluated so far.